 Situation

-OKTA is a cloud-based SSO platform that allows users to enter one name and password to access multiple applications.
-Also it works as Identity Provider that is useful if you want to store credentials outside your service.
-There are two user groups where SSO integration makes sense: business users and customers.Complexity
+Okta is a cloud-based SSO platform that allows users to enter one name and password to access multiple applications.
+It also works as an identity provider, which is useful if you want to store credentials outside your service.

 Hybris OOTB doesn’t support any particular SSO providers.
-It has a module named samlsinglesignon which can be used for the integration with any SAML-compatible SSO services.
-However, this module is designed only for hybris assisted service module functionality (belongs to the call center features).Solution
+It has a module named samlsinglesignon, which can be used for integration with any SAML-compatible SSO service.
+However, this module is designed only for hybris Assisted Service Module functionality and belongs to the call center features.

-Behind the scenes the interaction between OKTA and hybris look like this:- Once you try to access the protected resource, the system redirects you to SSO entry point (samlsiglesignon extension, /saml/)
+1. Once you try to access the protected resource, the system redirects you to the SSO entry point: the samlsinglesignon extension, /saml/.

-- SSO entry point generates a new authentication request using SAML 2.0 protocol, digitally sign it and send it to the OKTA.
+2. The SSO entry point generates a new authentication request using the SAML 2.0 protocol, digitally signs it, and sends it to Okta.

-- After authentication at OKTA with your account, you will be redirected back to hybris and automatically signed-in.
+3. After authentication at Okta with your account, you will be redirected back to hybris and automatically signed in.

-- The samlsinglesignon extension listens to incoming requests (it is /samlsinglesignon/*).
-Once the extension receives a request from Okta, it checks if the request has a correct SAML assertion.
-If failed, the extension redirects the user back to the identity provider (Okta), and the user is asked to log in.
+4. The samlsinglesignon extension listens to incoming requests (/samlsinglesignon/*).
+Once the extension receives a request from Okta, it checks whether the request has a correct SAML assertion.
+If it fails, the extension redirects the user back to the identity provider, Okta, and the user is asked to log in.

-- Otherwise, it creates the secure cookie samlPassThroughToken and redirects the user to the URL of the protected resource.
-This cookie should be used for initiating the customer session by the website. the SSO functionality in hybris is preconfigured to work with ASM module, so there is a asmaddon that has a Filter that processes samlPassThroughToken, and set a session user if the token is found.
+5. Otherwise, it creates the secure cookie samlPassThroughToken and redirects the user to the URL of the protected resource.
+This cookie should be used to initiate the customer session by the website.
+The SSO functionality in hybris is preconfigured to work with the ASM module, so there is an asmaddon that has a filter that processes samlPassThroughToken and sets a session user if the token is found.
 We are not going to use ASM Addon in this solution, so we need to write our own processor that sets up the customer session based on the cookie from samlsinglesignon.

 Configuring Okta

-- Single Sign on URL.
-Change your domain here, https://localhost:9002/samlsinglesignon/saml/SSO.
+1. Single Sign on URL.
+Change your domain here: https://localhost:9002/samlsinglesignon/saml/SSO.
 It is very important to specify the correct domain and protocol here.

-- Audience URI (SP Entity ID) urn:ssoextension:hybris:de (or you own SP Entity ID, you can change it in the configuration.
-I used the default value)
+2. Audience URI (SP Entity ID): urn:ssoextension:hybris:de or your own SP Entity ID.
+You can change it in the configuration.
+I used the default value.

-- Assign the app to the user (this operation could be done automatically later using API, if needed)
+6. Assign the app to the user.
+This operation could be done automatically later using the API, if needed.

 keytool.exe -certreq -alias hybris -keystore samlKeystore.jks -file certificate.cer